flashjpr/iOS-apps/README.md

 This application is as simple as it can be:
 - empty view with one "lame" button
 - a second "great" view with a message and an image
+- when the button from first view is pressed, the second view §magically§ appears

 ![alt text](./Previews/firstApp_1.png "initial view")
 ![alt text](./Previews/firstApp_2.png "second view")